 Tips for a Professional Letterhead

-Creating a letterhead is more than just inserting logos and text.
+Creating a letterhead is more than just inserting logos and text on a page.
 Here are some tips to ensure your letterhead looks professional:

-3. Balance: Ensure elements are balanced on the page to create a clean, organized look.
+- Balance: Place elements evenly on the page to create an organized look.

 Common Mistakes to Avoid